 The stunning Bow-Yoho traverse, running from Bow Lake to the Yoho Valley, has lived in the shadow of its neighbor—the famous Wapta Traverse—for years.
 However, it has recently started catching up to the competition, thanks in great part to the addition of the Richard and Louise Guy Hut, by far the most deluxe hut in the area.
-Some of British Columbia’s most scenic peaks—which were previously reachable only through days of walking or high camping—are now more accessible than ever before!
+Some of British Columbia’s most scenic peaks—which were previously reachable only through days of walking or high camping—are now more accessible than ever before with this 6 or 7-day tour!
 The Yoho and des Poilus glaciers abound with ski traversal and powder hunting opportunities, and the cozy huts add a level of sophistication and comfiness to the rough Canadian backcountry.
 You even get the opportunity to ski in a storm—what’s not to love!

 To participate in this tour, you need to have previous powder skiing and ski mountaineering experience.
 You will be skiing, touring, and summiting on glaciated terrain for 5-7 hours every day.
 Your guide will take care of the planning, oversee your technique, and teach you how to better manage the terrain.
 They also have the experience and avalanche training necessary to keep you safe.